valevo/SABIO/logs.md

 ### April 13

 Seminar by [TU Wien Digital Humanities](https://dighum.ec.tuwien.ac.at/dighum-lectures/), [recording](https://www.youtube.com/watch?v=LCkFOUrh6yM):
+Hi Ryan, Valentin and Andrea,

+The Meertens Institute will have a staff meeting next Monday between 10 am and 11 am.
+This is a quarterly (casual) meeting in which we catch up with each other.
+We always introduce new employees in this meeting, and Antal and I would very much like to invite you to come this Monday.
+It would be great if you could introduce yourself briefly during this gathering and tell something about your work in the HuC.
+Would you be willing to do this?

+Best wishes,

+Simone

  - [Sally Wyatt](https://www.knaw.nl/nl/leden/experten/8028), at KNAW on feminist history & stances
  - [prof Hinda Haned](https://www.uva.nl/en/profile/h/a/h.haned/h.haned.html) professor on data science, on defining bias